How Data Analysis Confirmed the Bias in a Family Screening Tool

 For the last six years, the Department of Human Services and the child welfare system in Allegheny County, Pennsylvania, have been using a family screening tool—an algorithm—to predict which children face danger in their homes.
 The algorithm, powered by artificial intelligence, crunches data about the parents to assign them a “risk score” that social workers use to help them make decisions about custody.
 Some of the factors that feed into the risk score calculations include race, poverty status, family size, and disability.
 For example, the algorithm flagged people who used county services for mental health programs to assist with disabilities such as attention deficit hyperactivity disorder.
 Flags such as these contribute to a higher risk score.

 The ACLU became involved in an examination of the Pennsylvania tool when the Department of Justice became concerned that the Family Screening Tool, as it is called, was “forever flagging” parents with disabilities and disproportionately removing their children to foster care.
-The ACLU asked HRDAG to analyze how the algorithm works and whether it was discriminating against parents with disabilities.
-HRDAG’s analysis showed that it was.
+The ACLU asked HRDAG to analyze how the algorithm works and whether it could be discriminating against parents with disabilities.
+HRDAG’s analysis showed that it could be.

 HRDAG comments in the report that “These predictors have the effect of casting permanent suspicion and offer no means of recourse for families marked by these indicators … They are forever seen as riskier to their children.”